algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 alignak_backend_import -h
 ```

 An exemple configuration is available in the project directory: *test/shinken_cfg_files/default*.
+There is one too in `alignak_backend_modules` too.
 You can import this configuration in your Alignak backend with this command:

 ```bash
 alignak_backend_import -d -b http://127.0.0.1:5000 test/shinken_cfg_files/default/_main.cfg